Terms of Service — Clinics

 • maintain searchable referral records and audit logs;

-• embed a referral submission widget on their website.
+• embed a QuickRefer form on their website;

 2.2 Unregistered recipients may receive referral details by secure email for continuity of care.